coq/coq/doc/sphinx/addendum/type-classes.rst

    .. warn:: Using inferred default mode declaration “mode” for “@ident”

-      This (by default disabled) warning informs the user when a mode has been assigned automatically.
+      Indicates that the mode has been assigned automatically.
 It can be used to lint a library and ensure all typeclasses have been assigned explicit mode declarations.